 When Muddy Waters got off the train from Mississippi in 1942, he soon noticed two things.

 First, he was going to need an electric guitar turned up loud to be heard over the noisy bar crowds.

 Secondly, he needed a blues band, not with horns like the ones he heard around him, but a much louder version of the string band he had back home in the Delta.

-Out of the Delta The story of the Blues began in northwestern Mississippi in the late 1800’s.
+Out of the Delta The story of Blues Music began in northwestern Mississippi in the late 1800’s.
 It was initially a folk music popular among former slaves living in the Mississippi Delta, the flat plain between the Yazoo and Mississippi rivers.
-With the Great Migration of black workers that began around that time the Blues spread…Read More
+With the Great Migration of black workers that began around that time the Blues…

 Thanks to David Copper for his contribution to the biographies and album reviews on All About Blues Music.

 Under his pen name, Copper Smith, he writes crime fiction and science fiction stories.